"We are proud to unite our audiences through their shared love for the arts."

 Now entering its 71st season with Music Director Dr. J Arturo González, the Jefferson Symphony Orchestra continues making music that thousands of people in and around Jefferson County have enjoyed.
 It is a community orchestra, comprised of more than seventy-five volunteer musicians.
 The members rehearse weekly, and “after work,” to present performances of professional quality.
 Although a number of our musicians also play professionally in other venues, many of them are not professional musicians; that is, they make their living in areas outside of music.
 What motivates them to play in the symphony is the same thing that motivates the thousands of people who attend the concerts — a love of good music.

 Many individuals and businesses have supported the symphony because of what it has meant to them and their employees, namely, a great artistic resource.
 In the same way that good music adds a new dimension of awareness and pleasure to an individual, the symphony has brought a new dimension to the quality of life in Jefferson County.

 The T. Gordon Parks Trust, left to the association following the death of Maestro T. Gordon Parks, also funds the symphony, and of course, our loyal and generous patrons.
 In addition, ticket sales and fundraising events, as well as the ongoing efforts of the Jefferson Symphony, provide the necessary funding to support the orchestra.
-The symphony performs five subscription concerts in its winter season under the direction of Dr. Morse, some local recitals by orchestra members, and a summer contemporary (Pops) concert in Parfet Park, Golden, under the baton of Associate Conductor Steve Mallinson.
+The symphony performs five subscription concerts during its season, local 'Symphony Showcase' recitals by orchestra members, and a summer 'Pops in the Park!' concert in Parfet Park, Golden, under the baton of Associate Conductor Steve Mallinson.